runemadsen/runemadsen-2012/writings/printing-code/lecture-grid.md

 Using a Grid
 ------------

+	A lot more on baseline and how to use it...

 The grid systems were made popular with the wave of Swiss Style graphic design.
 The point is to work creatively within the grid, but also break free when you need it.